chelseavalentine/Notes/Algorithms/Chapter2.md

-# Chapter 2: The basics of data structures
+# Chapter 2: Basics of Data Structures

 ## Elementary data structures and their ADT abstractions